In this post, we look at three tough questions you may be facing in the novel-writing process.

 This is probably the biggest thorn in my side at the moment.
 It’s the one element of my novel I probably have the least confidence in.
 One way I could get over it is to sandpaper the rough edges on my characters.
 When we’re planning our characters, we tend to be very specific.
 This one’s the hero … and this one’s the villain.

 It’s OK to shade your characters a bit – in fact, it will make them more interesting and believable.
 There’s a bit of the villain in the hero, and a bit of the hero in the villain.
-For example, Jenna’s boyfriend Matt is emerging as a complex character – and I’m not allowing him to be a bit more volatile, moody, or secretive because I don’t think it fits my initial idea of Matt and Jenna as the perfect cardboard cut-out lovers.
-Why not let him run loose and see what happens?
+For example, Jenna’s boyfriend Matt is emerging as a complex character – and I’m not allowing him to be more volatile, moody, or secretive.
+This is because I didn’t think it fitted my initial idea of Matt and Jenna as the perfect cardboard cut-out lovers.
+But why not let him run loose and see what happens?

 Even when it comes to my antagonist, Monty, I can cushion his ‘evil’.
 I want the reader to feel some empathy for him – to see him as a dreamer whose dreams turned dangerous.